Quackster/FurnitureImporter/README.md

 # FurnitureImporter

-A tool for automating the import of furniture data into your Habbo emulator database, using live furnidata XML.
-Designed for **developers and retro hotel owners** who want to quickly add new furniture.
+A tool for automating the import of furniture data into your Habbo emulator database, using furnidata to fill some gaps.
+Designed for **developers and retro hotel owners** who want to quickly add new furniture to their Kepler server.

 ![](https://i.imgur.com/EW6Kmn2.png)